-This month, the lovely people at Park Acoustics decided to switch things up a bit.
+This month, the lovely people at Park Acoustics decided to switch things up a bit with something called Park Electric.
 We were treated to a Park Acoustics with a twist – instead of only one DJ to end the day on, the whole day would be filled with them at the first edition of called Park Electric.

 The day started out with some delays due to the setup of the Funktion-One sound system, but after 12 they were ready to electrocute (see what I did there?
 Park Electric??) our ears with some funky sounds.